 Every Anglophilic fan of Miss Marple knows about the church jumble sale phenomenon.
-To raise funds for the parish a church may collect donated used goods and sell them as a special event.
+To raise funds for the parish, a church may collect donated used goods and sell them as a special event.
 One might ask why this communal yard sale flourished in England.
 And the answer seems to be that this cultural commonplace came about because of urbanization and industrialization.
 Cities had larger consumer pools.
 Industrialization spawned piles of castoff manufactured goods.
-More importantly, what preceded jumble sales in history and what does it have to do with Easter?
+More importantly, what preceded jumble sales in history, and what does it have to do with Easter?

 The Church Ale

 In early modern (1450-1750) England, it was not unusual for a local congregation to hold a “Church Ale” on Easter Sunday.
 Preparation for this event took about a week.
 Proud locals would offer favorite recipes from barley or malt mixed with water, yeast, and spices.
-Homemade Ale was warm, dark, and thick and spoiled quickly.
+Homemade ale was warm, dark, thick, and spoiled quickly.
 Ale was an essential accompaniment to the other outdoor social activities and entertainments that made up Easter weekend.
 It may have been a significant draw to church services!
 The reformer German Martin Luther (1483-1546) understood the demand for a good drink in the sixteenth century:

 When a good beer is available at a certain place, everybody runs there without delay, knowing that the supply will not last long.
-This commodity is not to be had every day; therefore people get it while it is to be had.
+This commodity is not to be had every day; therefore, people get it while it is to be had.
 If it could be obtained for a long period of time, our appetite would become surfeited, and the beer would not be prized.
 (Luther, Works, Vol. 23, p.
 262).

 Church Ales managed to survive the English Reformation.
-They faded into oblivion with the industrial revolution, when tavern-goers left brewing to specialists who supplied busy city-dwellers.
+They faded into oblivion with the industrial revolution when tavern-goers left brewing to specialists who supplied busy city-dwellers.
 Because we tend to see the Protestant church’s social behavior through the filter of eighteenth-century Pietism, this is surprising.
 Later in America, through the influence of pietistic Methodists and Baptists, teetotaling became the mark of the Christian.